speedscale/docs/docs/reference/transform-traffic/transforms/train_csv.md

 "type": "train_csv",
 "config": {
     "headers": "<boolean>",
-    "existing": "<string or number depending on the value of header>", "new": "<string or number depending on the value of header>" }
+    "existing": "<string>",
+    "new": "<string>",
+    "existingNum": "<number>",
+    "newNum": "<number>"
+}
 ```

 - **headers** - optional, set to false if no column headers are present, defaults to true
-- **existing** - optional, for headers=true: name of the column to use as the existing value to serve as key, for headers=false: zero indexed column number, defaults to 0
+- **existing** - optional, for headers=true: name of the column to use as the existing value to serve as key, defaults to 0
-- **new** - optional, for headers=true: name of the column to use as the existing value to serve as key, for headers=false: zero indexed column number, defaults to 1
+- **new** - optional, for headers=true: name of the column to use as the existing value to serve as key, defaults to 1
+- **existingNum** - optional, for headers=false: zero indexed column to use for keys
+- **newNum** - optional, for headers=false: zero indexed column to use for matching values

 ### Example